cosmos/ibc/spec/app/ics-028-cross-chain-validation/system_model_and_properties.md

 ### Consumer Initiated Slashing
 [&uparrow; Back to Outline](#outline)

+- ***Consumer Slashing Warranty***: Let `cc` be a consumer chain, such that its CCV module receives at height `he` evidence that a validator `val` misbehaved on `cc` at height `hi`.
+  Let `hv` be the height when the CCV module of `cc` receives the first VSC from the provider CCV module, i.e., the height when the CCV channel is established.
+  Then, the CCV module of `cc` MUST send (to the provider CCV module) *exactly one* `SlashPacket` `P`, such that
+    - `P` is sent at height `h = max(he, hv)`;
+    - `P.val = val` and `P.id = HtoVSC(hi)`,
-- ***Consumer Slashing Warranty***: If the CCV module of a consumer chain `cc` receives at block height `h` evidence that a validator `val` misbehaved on `cc` at height `h'`, then it MUST send at height `h` to the provider chain a `SlashPacket` containing both `val` and `HtoVSC(h')`, i.e., the id of the latest VSC that updated the validator set on `cc` at height `h'` (or `0` if such a VSC does not exist).
+    i.e., the ID of the latest VSC that updated the validator set on `cc` at height `hi` or `0` if such a VSC does not exist (if `hi < hv`).

-> TODO: *Consumer Slashing Warranty* doesn't hold during channel initialization, i.e., the `SlashPacket` is sent once the CCV channel is established.
+  > **Note**: A consequence of the *Consumer Slashing Warranty* property is that the initial validator set on a consumer chain cannot be slashed during the initialization of the CCV channel.

-> TODO: The consumer CCV module MUST send only one packet per received evidence.
+  Therefore, consumer chains *SHOULD NOT allow user transactions before the CCV channel is established*.
+  Note that once the CCV channel is established (i.e., a VSC is received from the provider CCV module), CCV enables the slashing of the initial validator set for infractions committed during channel initialization.

-- ***Provider Slashing Warranty***: If the provider CCV module receives in a block from a consumer chain `cc` a `SlashPacket` containing a validator `val` and a VSC id `vscId`, then it MUST request in the same block the provider Slashing module to slash `val` for misbehaving at height `h`, such that
+- ***Provider Slashing Warranty***: If the provider CCV module receives in a block from a consumer chain `cc` a `SlashPacket` containing a validator `val` and a VSC ID `vscId`, then it MUST make in the same block *exactly one* request to the provider Slashing module to slash `val` for misbehaving at height `h`, such that
   - if `vscId = 0`, `h` is the height of the block when the provider chain provided to `cc` the first VSC;
-  - otherwise, `h` is the height of the block immediately subsequent to the block when the provider chain provided to `cc` the VSC with id `vscId`.
+  - otherwise, `h` is the height of the block immediately subsequent to the block when the provider chain provided to `cc` the VSC with ID `vscId`.

 - ***VSC Maturity and Slashing Order***: If a consumer chain sends to the provider chain a `SlashPacket` before a maturity notification of a VSC, then the provider chain MUST NOT receive the maturity notification before the `SlashPacket`.
-  > **Note**: *VSC Maturity and Slashing Order* requires the VSC maturity notifications to be sent through their own IBC packets (instead of e.g., through acknowledgements of `VSCPacket`s).
+  > **Note**: *VSC Maturity and Slashing Order* requires the VSC maturity notifications to be sent through their own IBC packets (i.e., `VSCMaturedPacket`s) instead of e.g., through acknowledgements of `VSCPacket`s.

-> TODO: properties for jailing

 ## Correctness Reasoning
 [&uparrow; Back to Outline](#outline)